Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 Where to stay in Lake Atitlan: Overview

-Panajachel: Best for first-timers & families (Hotel Atitlan)
+Panajachel: for first-timers & families (Hotel Atitlan)

-Tzununa: Best for eco-conscious travelers (Maya Moon Lodge)
+Tzununa: for nature lovers (Maya Moon Lodge)

-Santa Catarina: Best for Mayan culture (Tzampoc Resort)
+Santa Catarina: for culture (Tzampoc Resort)

 General Tips